Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

     end_station_id = ""  OR
     end_station_name = ""   ;

--- Fixing missing values by adding new category as Unknown UPDATE cyclistic
+-- Fixing missing values by adding a new category as Unknown UPDATE cyclistic
 SET start_station_id = "Unknown"
 WHERE start_station_id = "" ;